slowernews/wisdom-tldr/README.md

 > *'In life, business and relationships we are defined by how we react when things don't go our way.'*

-What’s the difference between chance and luck?
+What’s the difference between luck and chance?<br>
 Luck is an open door.
 Chance is the willingness to step through.
-This creates the illusin that certain people are luckier than others.
+This creates the illusion that certain people are luckier.

+HOWEVER,

+> *'Bad luck is normally bad planning.'*

+> *'Even a broken clock is right twice a day.'*

 <!--
 science of patterns.